-This seminar is grounded in analytical issues surrounding Mozart's treatments of sonata form.
-Most of our time will be spent directly in analysis and interpretation, although from time to time we shall also be discussing larger issues of methodology, differing analytical perspectives, and so on.
-The aims are: 1) to develop the specific technique of sonata analysis proposed by Sonata Theory; 2) to obtain a sense of other, differing methodologies and current views regarding the examination and explications of these and related works.
+This seminar is grounded in analytical issues: mostly Mozart, but also Haydn, Beethoven, and others.
+Most of our seminar time will be spent directly in analysis and interpretation-with score and by ear-although from time to time we shall also be discussing larger issues of methodology.
+The central aim is to develop the specific technique of sonata analysis proposed by Sonata Theory.

-In general, we shall proceed from an initial overview of the Sonata Theory system to issues of expositions, exposition-types, and the differences involved with major- and minor-mode sonata analysis.
-Theories of rotation, development, recapitulation, and codas-as well as an investigation of different "sonata types," deformations, and multimovement shapes-will emerge throughout the seminar but will be a special focus in the second half.
+In general, we shall proceed from an initial overview of expositions, exposition-types, and the differences involved with major- and minor-mode sonata analysis.
+Theories of rotation, development, recapitulation, and codas-as well as an investigation of different "sonata types," deformations, and multimovement shapes-will emerge throughout the seminar but will be of special concern in the second half.

 Normally, we shall be looking at from two to four movements during each seminar session.
-These movements will be selected-and assigned-in advance, each week, to demonstrate particular issues and problems within Sonata Theory.
 We shall sometimes also prepare for seminar sessions by investigating what others have written about the movements in question.